 The term of the M33 TEBS financing coincides with the terms of the assets securing the M33 TEBS Certificates, except the 2015 Sponsor may elect to purchase all (but not less than all) of the mortgage revenue bonds from Freddie Mac on either July 15, 2020 or July 15, 2025.
-The 2015 Sponsor also retains a right to require a mortgage revenue bond to be released from Freddie Mac in the event of a payment default on the mortgage revenue bond which remains uncured for two consecutive scheduled payment dates or 60 days, whichever is shorter, by paying Freddie Mac the unpaid principal and accrued interest on the mortgage revenue bonds for existing mortgage revenue bonds held by Freddie Mac in certain circumstances.
+The 2015 Sponsor also retains a right to require a mortgage revenue bond to be released from Freddie Mac in the event of a payment default on the mortgage revenue bond which remains uncured for two consecutive scheduled payment dates or 60 days, whichever is shorter, by paying Freddie Mac the unpaid principal and accrued interest on the mortgage revenue bond plus a yield maintenance payment.
+In addition, the 2015 Sponsor has a limited right to substitute new mortgage revenue bonds for existing mortgage revenue bonds held by Freddie Mac in certain circumstances.
 Should the Partnership not elect to terminate the TEBS Financing on these dates the full term of the M33 TEBS Financing runs through the final principal payment date associated with the securitized bonds, or August 1, 2055.